 Golden Retrievers are friendly, well-mannered, intelligent, and easily trained.
 They are gentle and are excellent companion dogs for children.

-Because of their friendliness, Golden Retrievers are not good guard dogs.
-However, they can still excel as watchdogs since they usually bark loudly upon seeing
+Because of their friendliness, Golden Retrievers are not good guard dogs, but they can still excel as watchdogs since they usually bark loudly upon seeing a stranger approach.

 Golden Retrievers are highly intelligent; some of their talents include hunting, tracking, retrieving, narcotics detection, agility, competitive obedience, and performing tricks.

 If you are thinking of getting a Golden Retriever, you need to know about the common health problems that may affect this dog breed.

 Of course, not all Golden Retrievers will be affected by the common health problems as described below, but keep in mind that they are more predisposed to these illnesses.